 A national treasure in the United States, Mount Rushmore National Memorial symbolizes the ideals of freedom and Democracy.
 Completed in 1941, Mount Rushmore features the 60-foot high faces of four United States presidents intricately carved out of a granite mountainside.

 Located in the Black Hills region of South Dakota, Mount Rushmore is often considered a rite of passage to see in one’s lifetime.
 Drawing in more than 3 million tourists per year, visitors from around the world travel here to take in the awe-inspiring views of this patriotic site.

 Below you can find my tips on visiting Mount Rushmore National Memorial and things to do in the breathtaking area nearby.
 Read on!

-Visit Mount Rushmore & what to see nearby - overview:
+Visit Mount Rushmore and What to See Nearby – OVERVIEW

 Along with admiring the enormous sculpted faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, there are many activities available to immerse yourself in the history and beauty of Mount Rushmore National Memorial.

 Here is a short summary of what you can expect to see and do when visiting Mount Rushmore.

 1. Stroll the Avenue of Flags

 The Avenue of the Flags is the main pathway to the Mt Rushmore memorial.
 Here, guests are greeted by a walkway flanked on both sides by the flags of all 50 states and territories of the United States.

 Arranged in alphabetical order, the names of each state, district, commonwealth, and territory are listed on the pillars directly below each flag.